Gari000/Gari000/README.md

 <h1 align="center">Tech-Stack</h1>

-I am keen into
+I am keen into <hr>
 In Technology Expertise: Skilled in utilizing Adobe Creative Suite, including Photoshop, Illustrator, and InDesign.
 In FrontEnd: HTML, CSS,Javascript,TypeScript
-In Framework: Angular,Next js  In Library - React ,RXJS.
+In Framework: Laravel ,Angular,Next js.
+In Library - React ,Rxjs.
-In Database: phpmyadmin , pgadmin , postgresql and Mysql In Backend: Node js , Python django framework
+In Database: phpmyadmin , pgadmin , PostGreSQL and MySQL In Backend: PhP , Python(django framework)
 Beside that I also have knowledge of asynchronous store management system (Redux,Flux) & many more different libraries, packages for different functionality outcomes and want to explore more.